 How to tell if Mustard is bad, rotten or spoiled?

+Although not a perfect test, your senses are usually the most reliable instruments to tell if your packaged mustard has expired or gone bad.
 The first sign of caution is when the liquid has considerably separated from the other ingredients.
 It goes downhill quickly from there as the solid part becomes thicker and darker and then can develop an unpleasant odor and flavor which can eventually result in mold.

-There are, of course, certain health risks associated with spoiled mustard, so always remember to practice food safety and eat your mustard prior to its expiration.
+There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store mustard to extend its shelf life?
+How to store Mustard to extend its shelf life?

+For both bottled and dry mustard, it should be stored in a cool dry environment not susceptible to temperature change.
+When items go through temperature changes of cool to warm and vice versa, the moisture in the air tends to condensate inside the packages.
+This moisture allows mold to grow and your mustard to spoil.
 Refrigeration is required only after the mustard has been opened and the freshness seal has been broken.
 According to the spokesperson for French's: a glass jar of mustard will last for 2 years, a plastic squeeze bottle will last for 18 months, and tiny mustard packets will last for 6 months.

-For Home made mustard, you can keep it fresh longer by storing it in your refrigerator below 40°F immediately after use.
+For homemade mustard, you can keep it fresh longer by storing it in your refrigerator below 40°F immediately after use.
 It should always be stored in air-tight containers that help keep out moisture and other contaminants.
 Homemade varieties last for varying degrees depending on the ingredients used (see the next section).

 In addition, you should always make sure to use clean utensils when serving mustard in order to avoid cross-contamination.

 How long is Mustard good for when prepared in a dish?